 As a comet named 332P/Ikeya-Murakami (aka Comet 332P) was approaching the sun earlier this year, it began to disintegrate.
 Nothing new about that; comets are fragile, icy bodies that sometimes don’t survive their passages near the sun.
 But the animation at the top of this page is new, made possible by Hubble Space Telescope observations acquired as the comet was disintegrating.
 Astronomers say these images provide one of the sharpest, most detailed observations yet of a comet breaking apart.
-The break-up took place some 67 million miles (100 million km) from Earth, slightly beyond the orbit of Mars, and Hubble was able to capture images over three-day span in January 2016.
+The break-up took place some 67 million miles (100 million km) from Earth, and Hubble was able to capture images over three-day span in January 2016.
 The images revealed 25 building-size blocks made of a mixture of ice and dust drifting away from the comet at a leisurely pace, about the walking speed of an adult.
 A NASA statement said:

 The observations suggest that the roughly 4.5-billion-year-old comet … may be spinning so fast that material is ejected from its surface.
 The resulting debris is now scattered along a 3,000-mile-long trail, larger than the width of the continental U.S.